obbyrants006-ctrl/Obbyrants_YT-officialsite/README.md

-# 🎮 Obby Rants - Official Channel Website
+# 🎮 Obby Rants (@obbyrants30) - Official Website

-Welcome to the official source code repository for **Obby Rants** website!
-This project hosts the website for the channel, where fans and subscribers can find announcements, milestone events, and community updates.
+Welcome to the official source code repository for **Obby Rants (@obbyrants30)** website!
+This project hosts the hub where fans and subscribers can find announcements, milestone events, and community updates.

 ---